 - Then add a large helping of noodles, beef, vegetables, thinly sliced scallion tops, and the minced flowering chive buds and fill with the broth.

-- Make sure to rinse off the pickle brine of the mustard green prior to chopping.
+- For the pickled vegetables garnish (suan tsai) – make sure to rinse off the pickle brine of the mustard green prior to chopping.

 - Combine mustard green, minced garlic and chili peppers and stir fry.